SCons/scons-contrib/README.rst

 Contribute new tools by making a Pull Request on this repository.
 Please create a new directory per contribution.
-(We may re-organize if it becomes obvious that doing so would make it easier for users to find useful logic.)
+(We may re-organize this it becomes obvious that doing so would make it easier for users to find useful logic.)
 Please include a README file (README.rst or other form) describing any information about your tool, *including the license it is released under*.
-SCons has a preference for tools to be released under the same license as SCons itself for maximum compatibility, but that is not mandatory as long as the actual license is clearly indicated.
+If at all possible, please use the MIT license that as SCons itself is released under, for maximum license compatibility, but that is not mandatory as long as the actual license is clearly indicated.